 Tips for conducting online interviews and focus groups for qualitative research

-Lockdowns and social distancing due to COVID-19 are currently changing the way that qualitative researchers collect data, and likely to do so for some time.
+We have updated this blog post for 2026.
+The lockdowns and social distancing during the start of the COVID-19 pandemic have created lasting changes to the way that many qualitative researchers collect data.
 The semi-structured (or unstructured) interview or focus group are two of the most popular qualitative methods, but are usually conducted in face-to-face settings.
 And while it is possible to move these meetings to virtual video or even telephone based interviews, these come with their own set of practical, technical and privacy challenges.
+Below, we provide some guidance on the best approaches to transferring these methods to online settings.

 Use video chat when possible

 If someone is being (virtually) interviewed in their home, there may be distractions from children, pets, deliveries and anything else that might be happening.
 You should consider how much you can ask of your participant – are they able to have someone look after their children during the interview?
-This might be especially important if you are discussing something sensitive, but is difficult if childcare and school options are currently limited.
+This might be especially important if you are discussing something sensitive, but difficult if their childcare options are limited.

 Also consider that you are sharing your home as well – the background of your video is part of the context you will be creating for the discussion.
 Is it a professional looking office with lots of textbooks?
 Or a comfy front room?
 This could subtly influence how the participants see you, and what they choose to share.
 Many tools let you change the background of your video (although these tend to be hit and miss), and might also make the experience more impersonal if you seem to have something to hide!